alexnimo/Nimo-Awesome_repo/README.md

           <li>Azure purple team lab by BLackHills InfoSec:  https://www.blackhillsinfosec.com/how-to-applied-purple-teaming-lab-build-on-azure-with-terraform/ | https://github.com/DefensiveOrigins/APT-Lab-Terraform </li>
           <li>ATTPwn - a computer security tool designed to emulate adversaries.
 The tool aims to bring emulation of a real threat into closer contact with implementations based on the techniques and tactics from the MITRE ATT&CK framework: https://github.com/ElevenPaths/ATTPwn</li>
           <li>Redcloud -  a powerful and user-friendly toolbox for deploying a fully featured Red Team Infrastructure using Docker: https://github.com/khast3x/Redcloud </li>
+          <li>BlueCloud - Cyber Range deployment of HELK and Velociraptor!
+Automated terraform deployment of one system running HELK + Velociraptor server with one registered Windows endpoint in Azure or AWS: https://github.com/iknowjason/BlueCloud</li>
           <li>NERVE - Network Exploitation, Reconnaissance & Vulnerability Engine: https://github.com/PaytmLabs/nerve</li>
           <li>CHAPS - is a PowerShell script for checking system security settings where additional software and assessment tools, such as Microsoft Policy Analyzer, cannot be installed: https://github.com/cutaway-security/chaps</li>
           <li>Brim - open source desktop application for security and network specialists.
 Brim makes it easy to search and analyze data from packet captures like those created by Wireshark and structured logs, especially from the Zeek network analysis framework: https://github.com/brimsec/brim </li>